-In most businesses, the directors, and often the employees, have benefits that are not immediately taxed through the PAYE system, the most usual being the provision of a car and possibly fuel.
-Class 1A national insurance contributions (currently 13.8%) are due on the taxable value of these benefits in kind and are due on the 19 July following the fiscal year in which the benefits are made available.
+1A national insurance contributions (13.8% in 2023/24) are due on the taxable value of these benefits in kind and are due on the 19 July following the fiscal year in which the benefits are made available.
 In addition, HMRC requires on an annual basis a form P11D (Return of expenses payments and benefits).

-The form is also used to report reimbursed expenses, such as employee travel and subsistence, however where these are incurred by employees wholly, exclusively, and necessarily in the performance of their duties they do not need to be reported.
+The form is also used to report reimbursed expenses, such as employee travel and subsistence, however where these are incurred by employees wholly, exclusively and necessarily in the performance of their duties they do not need to be reported.
 The form P11D(b) is required to declare the overall amount of Class 1A National Insurance contributions due on all the expenses and benefits you have provided.

-5.5 Payroll Software
+Payroll Software